 c) Check the Router DHCP leased IP addresses

-If the printer set to get automatic IP from the router or DHCP server, you can access your router or server to find out the leased IP addresses.
+If the printer is set to get automatic IP from the router or DHCP server, you can access your router or server to find out the leased IP addresses.
 These are the IPs given to network devices that are connected to your network.
 If you have a small home network, then accessing this list will easily help you to find the printer IP.
 You may find your computers, smartphones and any other devices which are connected (and authenticated properly) to the network.

 Mostly you will find the printer name or model or brand name in the list.
 If you do not find anything related to it, knowing the MAC address of the printer will be helpful.
 MAC address can be found under or behind the printer.
 Matching the MAC address on the DHCP leased IPs will enable you to get the IP address of the printer.

-But this method is applicable only if the printer set to get IP automatically, this is not valid if a static IP already configured to the printer manually.
+But this method is applicable only if the printer is set to get IP automatically, this is not valid if a static IP is already configured to the printer manually.
 In this case, try the next method.

 d) Scan your network

 There are free network scanning tools available to scan and find the devices connected to your network.
 If the tool is smart enough, it will capture the printer model, name or brand.
 If not, definitely it will get the MAC address of all devices.
 You can match it with your printer MAC address and find the correct IP.